primefaces/primefaces/ISSUE_TEMPLATE.md

 # IMPORTANT
-- If you open a issue, fill every item.
+- If you open an issue, fill every item.
 Otherwise the issue might be closed as invalid.
-- Before you open a issue, test it with the current/newest version.
+- Before you open an issue, test it with the current/newest version.
+- Try to find an explanation to your problem by yourself, by simply debugging.
+This will help us to solve your issue 10x faster
-- Clone this repository https://github.com/primefaces/primefaces-test.git in order to reproduce your problem, you'll have better chance to get a solution to your problem.
+- Clone this repository https://github.com/primefaces/primefaces-test.git in order to reproduce your problem, you'll have better chance to receive an answer and a solution.
+- Feel free to provide a PR (Primefaces is an open-source project, any fixes or improvements are welcome.)

 ## 1) Environment
 - PrimeFaces version: